sakethramanujam/WC-Chrome-Extension/README.md

 [:floppy_disk:](https://github.com/sakethramanujam/WC-Chrome-Extension/tree/6ec648f2c9d2c3173ccd4df99851352218f609f3)
 A simple java script based word count extension for Google Chrome. :bowtie:

-### :thinking: What are Chrome Extensions?

-*Extensions are software programs that customize the browsing experience.
-They enable users to tailor Chrome functionality and behavior to individual needs or preferences.
-They are built on web technologies such as HTML, JavaScript, and CSS.*
-Curate the web by:
-- *Extending, exploring, and discovering the vast Chrome functionality possibilities.*
-- *Providing accessibility to users with unique needs.*
-- *Stretching a website's features with a companion extension.*
-- *Styling Chrome with a new theme.*
-- *Migrating a Chrome OS app to an extension for other platform users.*

-*Make the web accessible, customizable, and even more awesome.*

 ### :bulb: What is WC-Chrome Extension?
 ###### WC stands for ***Word Counter***.
 - This an  extension which I though would be useful for me while preparing for my language proficiency test where in we have to keep track of number of words used.